 As soon as possible after receipt of an application, the case officer sends a process letter to interested parties.
-That letter sets out basic information about the application and the process for an interested person to become a party to the proceedings.
-It also informs recipients of the steps that the Panel will take in considering the matter (eg. whether interim orders are/ have been considered and that an opportunity will be given to make submissions and rebuttal submissions) and a protocol for communicating with the Executive during proceedings.
+That letter sets out basic information about the application and the process for an interested person to become a party to the proceedings and the key obligations of parties at each stage of the proceedings.
+It also informs recipients of the steps that the Panel will take in considering the matter (eg. whether interim orders are/have been considered and that an opportunity will be given to make submissions and rebuttal submissions), a protocol for communicating with the Executive during proceedings, and explains the confidentiality obligations of parties during proceedings.